Early 1930s Fuel Sending Unit

 Placing a test set on the dash unit and observing its operation with various resistance values shows that there is some friction in the needle pivot: For any given resistance value the needle will be lower (emptier reading) if the value is approached from a higher resistance and higher (more full reading) if approached from a lower resistance.
 Snapping the power on or tapping on the instrument panel both achieve similar results over most of the range as both apparently overcome the friction in the needle pivot.
 The notable exception is for values near empty.
 The results for my particular dash unit are shown on the graph to the right.
 The end points are approximately 3Ω to 4Ω for full and 106Ω to 117Ω for empty.

 From correspondence with the owner of a 1935 PJ, I understand that his fuel level sending unit has 3Ω resistance for full and 128Ω resistance for empty.
+Checking the resistance range of a sender on a 1931 PA, the full value was between 15Ω and 20Ω with the empty value between 120Ω and 140Ω.
+In the case of the PA the resistance was very jumpy, possibly due wear on the resistance wires.
 Given errors in measurement and the age of the components it seems a reasonable guess that the early 1930s Plymouths used a common range of resistance values.